 Unit R021: Essential values of care for use with individuals in care settings

-This mandatory unit focuses on the rights of individuals and will instill the values of care to be used when working in a health, social care or early years environment.
+This mandatory unit focuses on the rights of individuals and will instil the values of care to be used when working in a health, social care or early years environment.
 As well as an overview of legislation and its impact on the care settings and covers the hygiene, safety and security matters that relate to promoting a healthy and safe environment.

 Unit R022: Communicating and working with individuals in health, social care and early years settings

 This unit will provide learners with the underpinning knowledge and understanding of how to communicate effectively and what personal qualities will contribute to the creation of a caring environment when working with individuals in a health, social care and early years setting.

 This unit will allow learners to investigate the different creative activities that are available to individuals in a health and social care and early years setting.
 They will understand how important it is to promote creative activities so that the needs of the individual are met as well as ensuring that those involved enjoy the experience.

 Unit R029: Understanding the nutrients needed for good health